agronautics/illo-issues-checklist/README.md

 ## Part 1: Research

 Examples of potential projects that could be used with this checklist: hardware documentation, recipe, system of support (software library), policy systems, environmental systems.
 Start with a clear list of objectives in creating visuals for your project, as well as integrating some suggestions in this checklist.
-A clear list of objectives includes your goals in producing visual communications, meeting your audience needs, or a design brief given to you.
+A clear list of objectives includes your goals in producing visual communications, meeting your audience needs, as well as the design brief given to you.

 ### Who is your audience?